dursk/bitcoin-price-api/README.md

 ### Bitstamp, Bitfinex, OKCoin, Huobi, and Coinapult

-All these classes expose the interface below:
+All of these classes expose the interface below:

     get_current_price()
     get_current_bid()